kean/articles/2021-11-22-api-client.markdown

 HTTP caching is a flexible system where both the server and the client get a say over what gets cached and how.
 With HTTP, a server can set restrictions on which responses are cacheable, set an expiration age for responses, provide validators (`ETag`, `Last-Modified`) to check stale responses, force revalidation on each request, and more.

 `URLSession` (and `URLCache`) support HTTP caching out of the box.
 There is a [set of requirements](https://developer.apple.com/documentation/foundation/nsurlsessiondatadelegate/1411612-urlsession) for a response to be cached.
 It's not just the server that has control.
 For example, you can use [`URLRequest.CachePolicy`](https://developer.apple.com/documentation/foundation/nsurlrequest/cachepolicy) to modify caching behavior from the client.
-You can easily extend `APIClient` to support it if needed.
+You can easily extend `APIClient` to support it if needed[^3].

+[^3]: The framework's `send()` method takes a closure with an `inout URLRequest` as a parameter allowing the user to modify any of the `URLRequest` properties.

 <div class="language-swift highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="kd">extension</span> <span class="kc">APIClient</span> <span class="p">{</span>
     <span class="kd">func</span> <span class="n">send</span><span class="o">&lt;</span><span class="o">Response</span><span class="o">&gt;</span><span class="p">(</span>